 If your child has an IEP, or if you are going through the evaluation process, you and the school may not always agree on what your child needs.
-Conflict resolution in Special Education can feel scary, but there are formal ways to work through a disagreement and make sure your rights are upheld.
+It can be scary and uncomfortable when this happens but there are formal and informal ways to resolve disagreements and ensure the best outcome for your child.

 What is conflict resolution in special education?